pmjdebruijn/ShuttlePRO/README.md

 # Usage

 The shuttlepro program is a command line application, so usually you run it from the terminal.
 However, once you've set up everything to your liking, you can also launch it from your Jack session manager (see *MIDI Output* below), or from your desktop environment's startup files.
-Hot-plugging support using the Linux udev system is also available; please check the *Hot-Plugging* section at the end for details.
+Hotplugging support using the Linux udev system is also available; please check the *Hotplugging* section below for details.

 Before you can use the program, you have to make sure that you can access the device.
 On modern Linux systems, becoming a member of the `input` group should be all that is needed:

     sudo useradd -G input username

 Log out and in again, and you should be set.
-(Another possibility is to use the hot-plugging feature which will set the permissions of the device so that an ordinary user has access even without being member of the `input` group; please check the *Hot-Plugging* section for details.)
+(Another possibility is to use the hotplugging feature which will set the permissions of the device so that an ordinary user has access even without being member of the `input` group; please check the *Hotplugging* section for details.)

 Now make sure that your Shuttle device is connected, and try running `shuttlepro` from the command line (without any arguments).
 The program should hopefully detect your device and print something like: